GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 And remediation is lagging: a 2025 pentest dataset reports that organizations fixed only [~21% of serious GenAI/LLM flaws](https://www.cobalt.io/blog/key-takeaways-state-of-pentesting-report-2025)—far below typical remediation rates—signaling a systemic gap in addressing high-severity issues.

 **Vault Protocol changes the game.** It’s an integrated, trauma-informed safety architecture built inside the model’s runtime, not bolted on.
 The upshot is (1) **lower cost** (no redundant multi-model passes), (2) **lower damage ceiling** (prompt injection can’t escalate into uncontrolled tool access), and (3) **humane guardrails** (soft, supportive containment vs. blunt bans).
-By weaving guardrails into the system’s own process, Vault aims for layered safety without sacrificing utility or dignity.
+By weaving guardrails into the system’s own process, Vault aims for layered safety without sacrificing utility or dignity, an approach grounded in established AI safety research (see Appendix A).

 ### Table: Traditional Overlay vs. Vault Protocol